Coupled Up: Meet Diddy’s New Aussie Model Beach Boo Tina Louise

 TSR STAFF: Tanya P.! @tanyaxpayne _______________ #TSRExclusiveDetails: #Roommates, is it officially time to kick off cuffing season???!
 We had to ask because we caught #Diddy smoochin’ on an Australian model on the beach y’all! 👀 #Diddy and his lady friend were keeping things fun and flirty in Malibu where they took long strolls laughing and smiling together. ___________ The pair even put out a towel so they can enjoy the view and sneak in a few kisses.
 Being that they were in a public place, Diddy made sure to put a towel over their heads for a little privacy.
 This is the first time we’ve seen Diddy with his lil’ beach bae! _______ There’s no word on where they met or how long they’ve been involved, BUT you know it wouldn’t be #TheShadeRoom if we didn’t do a little more digging.
 It seems his mystery woman is—hit the link in the bio to read more! (📸: Mega)

 Tina Louise is not just a model, she co-owns a plant-based restaurant in the Melrose area of Los Angeles called Sugar Taco.
 So far we don’t know much else about her aside from clues from her Instagram account.
-She’s 39 and half Aussie, half German activist from Bondi Beach, Sydney Australia.
+She’s 39 and is apparently half Aussie and half German.
+She’s also an activist and hails from Bondi Beach, Sydney Australia.

+According to the Daily Mail, Tina and Diddy’s rumored relationship comes just one month after the Australian bombshell broke up with Brian Austin Green, who was an actor on 90210.
+The couple first began dating back in June, following his divorce from Megan Fox whom he was married to for 10 years.

-She says she was “discovered” at age 21 by a photographer on the beach.
-Tina is also a model on Patreon for a price and “Only Fans”, offering exclusive content to her followers for free (for now) if anyone is interesting in a subscription.
+Louise says she was “discovered” at age 21 by a photographer on the beach.
+Tina is also a model on Patreon for a price and “Only Fans”, offering exclusive content to her followers for free (for now) if anyone is interested in a subscription.
 Louise’s private content is marked for 18+ and up viewers.

 Scroll down for more of her photos.